stitchdata/docs/_troubleshooting/data-discrepancies/data-discrepancy-troubleshooting-guide.md

 ## Replication Frequency

-If the missing records were created very recently, you may need to wait for an update of your data to complete before they appear in your data warehouse.
+If the missing records were created very recently, or if Stitch is replicating a large historical data set, you may need to wait for an update of your data to complete before they appear in your data warehouse.

 We recommend checking the integration's [Replication Frequency]({{ link.replication.rep-frequency | prepend: site.baseurl }}), located in the {{ app.buttons.update-int-settings }} tab of the {{ app.page-names.int-details }} page.
 If it's set to a lower frequency like 12 hours, you may want to increase it temporarily to ensure Stitch kicks off a replication job sooner rather than later.
+If replication is running, wait for it to complete before analyzing data discrepancies.

 ---